aknibircse/dockge-forked-repo/README.md

 - 🦦 Interactive Web Terminal
 - 🕷️ (1.4.0 🆕) Multiple agents support - You can manage multiple stacks from different Docker hosts in one single interface
 - 🏪 Convert `docker run ...` commands into `compose.yaml`
-- 📙 File based structure - Dockge won't kidnap your compose files, they are stored on your drive as usual.
+- 📙 File based structure - Rackge won't kidnap your compose files, they are stored on your drive as usual.
 You can interact with them using normal `docker compose` commands

 <img src="https://github.com/louislam/dockge/assets/1336778/cc071864-592e-4909-b73a-343a57494002" width=300 />